aryanmamania/React_Documentation/Readme.md

 import React, { useState } from 'react';

-// Custom hook to manage true or false state also known as boolean stage function useToggle(initialValue) {This custom hook manages a boolean state (value).
+// Custom hook to manage true or false state also known as boolean stage
+// This custom hook manages a boolean state (value).
 It initializes the state with the provided initialValue (either true or false).
-It also provides a toggle function to switch the boolean value between true and false const [value, setValue] = useState(initialValue);
+// It also provides a toggle function to switch the boolean value between true and false. function useToggle(initialValue) {
+  const [value, setValue] = useState(initialValue);

   // Function to toggle the boolean value